 Rotate Icon (Circular Arc Slider)

-Just like the single axis arrows, the rotation sliders will follow the X, Y, or Z axis.
-The rotation sliders will also work on a selected face, edge, Creates a sketch point., or a combination of the three.
+Just like the single-axis arrows, the rotation sliders will follow the X, Y, or Z-axis.
+The rotation sliders will also work on a selected face, edge, point, or a combination of the three.
 You’ll also notice that as you drag the rotation slider around it will snap in place every 5 degrees and it will also snap into place at every 90 degrees.
 You can also type in your desired degrees in the dimension box, as highlighted in orange.

 Finally, you need to be extremely careful when using the rotate feature, as self-intersecting faces, or geometry that twists through itself will cause errors and your model will not be able to convert back to a solid body.